 After the school district has completed its evaluation, if you disagree with the school district's evaluation of your child and notify the school district of your disagreement, you have the right to request an independent educational evaluation at school district expense.
 Upon your request for an independent educational evaluation, the school district will provide you with information about where to obtain an independent educational evaluation and the district's criteria applicable for independent educational evaluations.
 A parent is entitled to only one (1) independent educational evaluation at public expense each time the district conducts an evaluation with which the parent disagrees.
 However, if the school district disagrees that an independent educational evaluation is necessary, the school district must request a hearing before a due process hearing officer to dispute your request for an independent educational evaluation and to show that the school district's assessment is appropriate.
 If the school district prevails, you still have the right to an independent evaluation but not at public expense.
-If you choose to obtain an independent educational evaluation at your own expense, the results of the assessment must be considered by the district.
-The independent educational evaluations.
+If you choose to obtain an independent educational evaluation at your own expense, the results of the assessment must be considered by the district. independent educational evaluation must comply with all of the requirements that apply to school district evaluations.